Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallets.md

 :::

-## Connecting and disconnecting to the wallet
+## Connecting the application to the wallet

 Having built our Injected Connector, we now need to build the component that gives our application the ability to communicate with that connector.
 The basic functionality we would like to support is connecting and disconnecting our wallet.
 We start by declaring the MetaMask option of our injected connector: